Frequently Asked Questions

 7. How is a daily and weekly project schedule created for each school?

 We work with the principal and school team to craft a project schedule that’s non-disruptive and meshes with the typical school day.
-Often students participate in the residency during their designated Art and Music classes.
+Often students participate in the residency during their designated art classes.
 Each student works with residency artists for a maximum of 30 minutes for 4 days.

 8. Is there a ceremony at the end of the residency?